danielamoreno699/bookstore/README.md

 # 📖 Book Store <a name="about-project"></a>

 **Book Store** is a website for book lovers.
-It is a Single Page App (SPA) that allows users to:
+It is a Single Page App (SPA) that uses APIS and allows users to:

 - Add and store books.
 - Remove books.
-- Delete Books.
-- Edit Books
-- Make comments
+- Display books from apis

 By building this application, using React.